 The lease agreements with Tekfor and LuK require monthly lease payments to the Corporation.
-These amounts, less an administrative fee, are then paid to the Ohio Department of Development ("ODOD") to repay construction loans of \$3.1 million and \$2.0 million respectively.
-Included in the LuK lease payment is an amount that is paid to KeyBank to repay a construction loan of \$970,518.
+These amounts, less an administrative fee, are then paid to the Ohio Department of Development ("ODOD") to repay construction loans issued in the amount of \$3.1 million and \$2.0 million respectively.
+Included in the LuK lease payment is an amount that is paid to KeyBank to repay a construction loan issued in the amount of \$970,518.
 The interest portion of these capitalized lease receipts and the interest portion of debt payments are reflected on the financial statements as non-operating income and expense.